ayeshaiftikharva-ctrl/ayeshaiftikarva-ctrl/README.md

 # ayeshaiftikarva-ctrl
-this is me first git repositery
+This is me first git repositery
 <br>
-author-ayesha iftikhar
+Author-Ayesha Iftikhar